Elementary abelian subgroups: from algebraic groups to finite groups

 Continuing with the previous notation, we now explain how to classify, up to conjugacy, the toral elementary abelian $p$-subgroups of $G$ algorithmically, by working in a suitably-chosen finite group of Lie type.
 For technical reasons, we first assume that $p$ is odd, and treat the case $p = 2$ in a moment.

 Recall that $T$ is a fixed maximal torus of $G$ with corresponding set of roots $\Phi$.
 First, by Dirichlet's Theorem we can choose a prime-power $q$ such that $p$ divides $q-1$; by Proposition~\ref{prop:change_char}, we may assume that the characteristic $\ell$ divides $q$.
-Second, we choose a Steinberg morphism $F$ of $G$ which induces the $q$-power map on $T$.
-This gives rise to the finite group $G^F$ of Lie type, containing the split torus $T^{F}$, which is a product of cyclic groups of order $q-1$.
-This latter group contains the subgroup $T_{(p)}$ defined as $T_{(p)}= \Omega_1(O_p(T))$, and thus contains a representative of each toral elementary abelian $p$-subgroup of $G$.
+Second, we can choose a Steinberg morphism $F$ of $G$ which induces the $q$-power map on $T$.
+This gives rise to the finite group $G^F$, containing the fixed-point subgroup $T^{F}$ which is a product of cyclic groups of order $q-1$.
+The subgroup $T_{(p)}$ of $T^F$ is defined as $T_{(p)}= \Omega_1(O_p(T))$; it contains a representative of each toral elementary abelian $p$-subgroup of $G$.